 The Flying Carpet– 504 W. Oltorf This former trailer kept expanding until it became a restaurant.
 They still have items like “The Sleek Vegan” Grilled Eggplant, Falafel Crumble, Tomato Sauce, & Greens on a piece of Flat Bread for $6.00.
 But you can also preorder some Moroccan Soul Food in advance, you show up 24 hours later to a family style meal of vegetable tagine.
 Open Mon-Sat Dinner 6-10.

 Gueros– South Congress.
-Ask for the vegan menu.
+Ask for the vegan menu which has an al pastor among other delicious things.
+They have vegan queso!
 Get a margarita (or several) while you wait.
-Mmm vegan meat.
 Open until 11 Thur-Sun

 Home Slice– South Congress Pizza is vegan if you hold the cheese.
 Also the garlic knots.